 There are several different types of vaccines; however, mRNA vaccines are the only ones currently approved for administration. mRNA vaccines, unlike more conventional vaccines, do not contain material from the virus that causes COVID-19.
 Instead, they teach our cells to make a harmless protein that is unique to the virus.
 The protein triggers an immune response inside our bodies that produces antibodies, which protect us if we are exposed to the virus that causes COVID-19.

-Pfizer-BioNTech vaccine: The FDA has given emergency use authorization to the Pfizer-BioNTech COVID-19 vaccine, which is available for people 16 years of age or older.
+Pfizer-BioNTech vaccine: Available for people 16 years of age or older.
 This vaccine has an efficacy rate of 95 percent, meaning that about 95 percent of people who get the vaccine are protected from becoming seriously ill with the virus.
 It requires two injections given 21 days apart.

-Moderna vaccine: The FDA has given emergency use authorization to the Moderna COVID-19 vaccine for people 18 years of age or older.
+Moderna vaccine: Available for people 18 years of age or older.
 Data has shown that the vaccine has an efficacy rate similar to the Pfizer vaccine.
 It requires two injections given 28 days apart.

 Once the vaccine becomes available in your community and you are able to schedule your appointment, here are five things you need to know:

 Five Things You Need to Know About the COVID-19 Vaccine

 1. How do we know vaccines are safe?